poad/aws-maven/README.md

 ```

 ## Release Notes
+* `6.0.2`
+    - Updated to the latest versions of aws-sdk.
+* `6.0.1`
+    - Updated to the latest versions of aws-sdk.
+    - Supports Put to a private repository in PutObject as if not setting ACL。
 * `6.0.0`
     - Updated to the latest versions of aws-sdk and maven-wagon.
     - Changed order of aws credential resolution strategy.